 Second Helpings, Beaufort County, South Carolina

 In 2012, two service-learning projects completed by computer science classes at Bowdoin College changed this.
-For the first project, a class built a database system to track food donations from local stores and deliveries at service centers.
+For the first project, a 3-student team built a database system to track food donations from local stores and deliveries at service centers.
 The second project resulted in a mobile app, used by volunteers on the trucks to record pick-ups and drop-offs of food instantly.

 This project replaced the clipboards and pens previously used by Second Helpings volunteers, and it provides more accurate and timely reports for donating stores and other supporting agencies.

 - Non-Profit: Second Helpings, Inc., Hilton Head, SC required on-line food pickup and delivery record keeping and scheduling to replace its manual paper-based system.

 - The University: Bowdoin College, Brunswick, Maine developed the Homebase application with 3 computer science students and an instructor during the spring and summer 2012 semesters.

 - The Software Professional: Progressive Technology, Inc. Hilton Head, SC provides technical support for maintaining and adding new features to Homeplate

 - System resources (design document, source code, “sandbox” database, etc.): http://github.com/megandalster/sh-homeplate/wiki/project-resources